Killing of Michelle Go: Biography

 Michelle Go was born to Justin and Marjorie Go on December 29, 1981, in Berkeley, California.
-She was their second child after their first daughter died in infancy.
+She was their first child.
+Their second daughter Marissa died in infancy.
 Go grew up in Fremont, California, with her parents and her brother Jefferey.
 Circa 1994, she attended American High School in Fremont, where she was a member of the Honor Society as well as a cheerleader.
 She graduated in 1998.
 She studied economics at University of California, Los Angeles, graduating with a degree in economics in 2002.
 She first worked at Ferguson Plumbing Supply in Pasadena, California, as a customer service and sales representative.

 In 2010, she obtained a Master of Business Administration from the New York University Stern School of Business.
 She worked at Barclays Capital, before joining financial firm Deloitte, where she worked in mergers and acquisitions.

 Go was known for her volunteer work.
 She had worked with the New York Junior League (NYJL) for over a decade, helping many low-income New Yorkers.
 The NYJL released a statement after her death.

 Death

-On January 15, 2022, Go left her apartment on the Upper West Side of New York City and was waiting for an R train at Times Square-42nd Street station.
+On January 15, 2022, Go left her apartment on the Upper West Side of New York City and was waiting for an R train at Times Square–42nd Street station.
 According to police, at about 9:30 a.m.
 Go was pushed from behind onto the tracks into the path of the oncoming R train.
 The perpetrator was identified as 61-year-old Martial Simon.
 Go was pronounced dead at the scene.
 Simon fled the scene but later surrendered and admitted guilt.